kheller18/data-structures-algorithms/questions/fullStack.md

    + This also makes it more difficult to identify the flow of the application, which is the main obstacle to debugging, which is the reason for the famous name of this problem: Callback Hell.

 6. Explain Long Polling.
-   + Long polling is defined as a web application development technique used to push information/data from servers to clients as quickly as possible.
+   + `Long polling`: is defined as a web application development technique used to push information/data from servers to clients as quickly as possible.
 When a request is made from the client to the server, long-polling maintains the connection between the two.
 This connection is maintained until the information is ready to be sent from the server to the client.
 Once a server receives a request from a client, the connection does not close immediately; the connection is only closed once the server has sent the data back to the client or when a timeout threshold has been reached (connection timeout).
    ![long polling](../images/full-stack/long_polling.png)

 7. Can you tell me what are the latest trends in Full Stack Development?
 Also, how do you keep yourself updated about the new trends in the industry?